baryshnikova-lab/YeastPhenome.org/README.md

 # YeastPhenome.org

 ## Python Packages
+Besides Django that is.
 Both packages where installed using Python's pip(1) command.

 ### `pubchempy`

 ### `libChEBIpy`

 The user running YeastPhenome needs write acces to a `$HOME/libChEBI` directory.
 When in production this is likely the Apache user.
-On CentOS `mkdir /var/www/libChEBI; chown apache.apache /var/www/libChEBI` was needed.
+On CentOS `mkdir /var/www/libChEBI; chown apache.apache /var/www/libChEBI` is needed.
 As of this writing `libChEBIpy` didn't seem to have a way to alter this location.

 ## `yeastphenome/settings.py-template`